Security Service Recruitment: Govt Postpones Medical Screening, Applicants Advised to Await New Date

 Minority urges govt to refund GH¢113m to disqualified security recruitment applicants

-The ministry explained that once the revised timetable is confirmed, an SMS will be sent directly to eligible applicants.
-The messages will include details of the new date, designated centres, and specific time slots for the medical screening.
+The ministry explained that once the revised timetable is confirmed, an SMS will be sent directly to eligible applicants, with details of the new date, designated centres, and specific time slots for the medical screening.

 Officials emphasised that applicants should rely only on official communication from the recruitment portal and authorised government channels to avoid misinformation.